risabara/M4_Labs/04-S04_ Copy element & copyIndex( ) function/Lab.md

     ![ARM resources completed](media/ARMTemplate.ResourcesCompleted.png)

 ## Deploy the ARM template file
-1. Open PowerShell in `C:\Lab_Files\M04\S04`
+1. Either from your VSCode window, or a PowerShell window, make sure you are in the `C:\Lab_Files\M04\S04` directory
-1. Authenticate PowerShell to Azure by running `Connect-AzAccount` ausing the credentials listed in the Resources tab of your lab guide.
+1. If you havent already done so, authenticate to Azure by running `az login` ausing the credentials listed in the Resources tab of your lab guide. you may need to also run Set-AzContext -subscription 'YOUR_SUBSCRIPTION_ID'
 1. Run the following PowerShell commands to deploy the template

   **NOTE:** Because both parameters have default values, you do not need to defined a parameter file.
 If you would like to override these values, please create a coordinating ARM parameter file.
 See the lab for Module 4 Lesson 2 for details on creating this file.